Kevin Hart Ousted as 2019 Oscar Host

 Sooner or later, blind outrage must lead to thought police, as the fear inherent in the ignorance of the duality that is human perception (fact/emotion, individual/society, etc.) is far more overwhelming that the idea that one doesn’t know everything in the universe, and who therefore doesn’t have the right to claim absolute moral superiority in any circumstance, apologizing for past mistakes and ruining people’s careers included.

 Apparently, we’ve reached a point where crying is much more fun that thinking could ever possibly be (which is not to say that crying is never necessary or even Absolutely necessary, only that no single thing is ever the whole story).

-And that certainly doesn’t sound like a first step…
+Because that certainly doesn’t sound like a first step towards something negative…